Residues of a tropical zeta function for convex domains: The tropical zeta function in integral form

-In particular, for \(n=2\), \(Z_\Omega(s)\) is the Mellin transform of the lattice perimeter profile of the tropical wave fronts \(\Omega_t\).
+In particular, for \(n=2\), \(Z_\Omega(s)\) is the Mellin transform of the lattice-perimeter profile of the tropical wave fronts \(\Omega_t\).

 \begin{remark} It is natural to ask whether \(Z_\Omega(s)\) satisfies a functional equation, or more generally whether its Mellin transform structure reflects a duality on tropical wave fronts.
-We do not know the answer, but wouldn't be surprised that it would involve some kind of geometric correspondence with multiple domains and weights by characters of $\mathbb{SL}_n(\mathbb{Z})$ at the level of Dirichlet-type series interpretation, the two-dimensional version of which is discussed in the next section. \end{remark}
+A possible answer may involve a correspondence between several domains, together with character weights for \(\mathrm{SL}(n,\Z)\) in a Dirichlet-series formulation.
+We do not pursue this question here. \end{remark}